Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 Funding is the backbone of any startup, providing resources for operations, innovation, and expansion.
 Options include bootstrapping with personal savings, attracting investors like angel investors or venture capitalists, securing loans, applying for grants, and leveraging crowdfunding platforms.
 Each source offers unique benefits, such as control with bootstrapping or expertise from investors, but also challenges like debt obligations or equity dilution.
 A startup might bootstrap initial costs and later seek grants for R\&D, balancing risk and scalability.
 Strategic funding choices align with business goals, ensuring capital for production, marketing, and growth while maintaining financial stability.

-Funding decisions shape a startup’s trajectory, enabling product development and market entry.
+Funding decisions shape a startup's trajectory, enabling product development and market entry.
 Bootstrapping preserves autonomy but limits scale, while investors provide capital and networks at the cost of equity.
 Loans ensure ownership retention but require repayment, and grants offer free funds but are competitive.
 Crowdfunding validates market demand, while government-backed options support economic goals.
 For example, a R50,000 loan might fund inventory, while a R30,000 grant supports innovation.
 Evaluating needs against risks ensures liquidity, supports growth, and builds investor trust, aligning with long-term market strategies.

 ###